macababbadcherry/Learning-SQL/README.md

 ## D. Sorting and Grouping

 **Sorting results.** Sorting results means we want to put our data in a specific order.
-It's another way to make our data easier to understand by quickly seeing it in a sequence.
+It's another way to make our data easier to understand by quickly seeing it in a sequence. `ORDER BY` is a keyword used in this action.

 `ORDER BY`.
 It is used to sort results of one or more fields.
+- `DESC`.
+It is used to sort the results in descending order.
+-  Multiple fileds.
+It will sort by the first field specified, then sort by the next, etc.

+**Grouping results.**  In the real world, we'll often need to summarize data for a particular group of results.
+SQL allows us to group with the  `GROUP BY` clause.

+`GROUP BY`.
+It is commonly used is commonly used with aggregate functions to provide summary statistics, particularly when only grouping a single field, certification, and selecting multiple fields, certification and title.
+- Multiple fields.
+The order in which we write the fields affects how the data is grouped.
+The query here selects and groups certification and language while aggregating the title.
+- with `ORDER BY`.
+It is used to group our results, make a calculation, and then order our results (sorting anf grouping).

+**Filtering grouped data.** In SQL, we can't filter aggregate functions with WHERE clauses.
+Groups have their own special filtering word: `HAVING`.

+`HAVING` vs `WHERE` WHERE filters individual records while HAVING filters grouped records.
+- "What films were released in the year 2000?".
+This question does not indicate any sort of grouping.
+It asks to see only the titles from a specific year and can therefore be written as SELECT title, FROM films, WHERE release year equals 2000.
+- "In what years was the average film duration over two hours?".
+Recall the aggregate function will convert the duration values into one average value.

+## E. Summary
+- Selecting with `COUNT()` and `LIMIT`
+- Filtering with `WJERE`, `BETWEEN`, `AND`, `OR`, `LIKE`, `NOT LIKE`, `IN`, `%`, `_`, `IS NULL`, `IS NOT NULL`
+- `ROUND()` and aggregate functions
+- Sorting and grouping with `ORDER BY`, `DESC`, `GROUP BY` `HAVING`
+- Comparison operators
+- Arithmetic

+  # III.
+Joining Data in SQL